Apolonia, Apolonia

 Apolonia, Apolonia is a 2022 documentary film directed by Lea Glob.
-The film is a coming-of-age story of a girl, who finds her place in the art world, narrated through 13 years.
-The film produced by Danish Documentary Production, HBO Max Central Europe and Staron Film won the IDFA Award for Best Film at the 35th International Documentary Film Festival Amsterdam in international competition in November 2022.
+The film is a coming-of-age story of a girl who finds her place in the art world, narrated through 13 years.
+The film, produced by Danish Documentary Production, HBO Max Central Europe and Staron Film, won the IDFA Award for Best Film at the 35th International Documentary Film Festival Amsterdam in international competition in November 2022.
 It was one of the 15 finalist films in the December shortlists for Best Documentary Feature at the 96th Academy Awards.

-A Denmark, Poland and France co-production film, it was released in Denmark cinemas on 23 March 2023.
+A Denmark, Poland and France co-production, the film was released in Denmark cinemas on 23 March 2023.

 Content

 The film follows the journey of Apolonia Sokol, a gifted artist who was born in a Parisian underground theater and raised in a vibrant French artistic scene with a group of bohemians and hippies in the 1990s.
 She got into the Beaux-Arts de Paris when she was 21.
 Lea Glob, a Danish filmmaker, met her in France in 2009 and was intrigued by her adventurous life.
 Lea kept filming Apolonia over the years, as Apolonia tried to carve out her space in the art world and dealt with the challenges and pleasures of being a woman, relating to others, accepting her body and expressing her creativity.
-After thirteen years, the two women still share their insights on each other's lives in this documentary film about art, love, motherhood, sexuality, representation and how to thrive as a woman in a world ruled by patriarchy, capitalism and war without losing your identity.
+After thirteen years, the two women share their insights on each other's lives in this documentary film about art, love, motherhood, sexuality, representation and how to thrive as a woman in a world ruled by patriarchy, capitalism and war without losing one's identity.